 She holds a strong belief that teachers play a critical role in the success of their students, and she has presented worldwide on topics related to developing key competencies in leadership, inclusive education, evidence-based practices, and assessment and instruction.

-Dr. Gazith is also a faculty lecturer in the Department of Educational and Counselling Psychology at McGill University, where she has taught since 1993.
-She began her teaching career at the Feuerstein Institute in Jerusalem, where she implemented Dr. Feuerstein’s Instrumental Enrichment Program with young children and adolescents.
-Since then, she has served as the coordinator of special education in an elementary and high school and as the director of education for a consortium of schools.
-She has also taught at Hebrew College in Boston and the University of New Brunswick.
+Dr. Gazith began her teaching career at the Feuerstein Institute in Jerusalem, where she implemented Dr. Feuerstein’s Instrumental Enrichment Program for young children and adolescents.
+She has also served as the dean of academics at Les Écoles Azrieli and special education coordinator at Hebrew Academy.
+She has taught at Hebrew College in Boston and the University of New Brunswick as well.

-Dr. Gazith has won numerous awards of excellence at Federation CJA in Montreal, including the Pearl Feintuch Award, the Gewurz Award for Jewish Educational Leadership, and Federation CJA awards of excellence.
-She was also awarded scholarships from Les Fonds pour la Formation de Chercheurs et l’Aide à la Recherche from the Quebec government, as well as from the Scottish Rite Foundation for doctoral research.
+Dr. Gazith has won numerous excellence awards at Federation CJA in Montreal, including the Pearl Feintuch Award, the Gewurz Award for Jewish Educational Leadership, and Federation CJA awards of excellence.
+She’s received scholarships from Les Fonds pour la Formation de Chercheurs et l’Aide à la Recherche from the Quebec government, as well as from the Scottish Rite Foundation for doctoral research.
 Dr. Gazith earned a doctorate in educational psychology from McGill University.

 Product Code: PTR754

 - Response to Intervention: How to structure your school and classroom environment